juxt/joplin/README.md

 - `create [conf env database & args]`

 Create a new migration scaffold file for a single database in an environment.
 This command requires that you specify both a database and identification string of the migrations.

+### Running migrations from the command line

+When you want to script your migrations requiring a REPL is not convenient.
+In this case you can use Leiningen aliases to provide command-line commands for the 5 operation above.
+The example project shows to do do this in the [project.clj](https://github.com/juxt/joplin/blob/master/example/project.clj#L14) and the [code the aliases uses](https://github.com/juxt/joplin/blob/master/example/src/alias.clj#L25).

 #### Migration conflict strategies